LeafyOtter/philosophers/docs/personal_notes.md

 - A philosopher dies after time_to_die, except if they eat.
 - Time to die is counted since last time they ate or beginning of simulation;

-### Smart Locking
+### Smart Locking (cant implement)

-this methode would work for an odd number of philosophers, i'm gonna need to test it on an even number.
+this method would work for an odd number of philosophers, i'm gonna need to test it on an even number.

 so for n number of philosophers (and by extension n number of forks)